Skip over main navigation

 • TIAs: It’s More Dangerous to Do Nothing

-In these challenging and unusual times, it’s important that we still recognise and respond to ill-health that is unrelated to the Coronavirus.
-Hospitals are reporting significant falls in admission for a range of conditions, including transient ischaemic attack, TIAs or "mini strokes".
+It is important that we recognise and respond to ill-health as and when it happens.
+Hospitals are reporting significant falls in admissions for a range of conditions, including transient ischaemic attack, TIAs or "mini strokes".

 • Stepping Stones For Stroke